pozil/picklist-service/README.md

-# Salesforce Lightning Server Side Actions Service Component
+# Salesforce Lightning Picklist Service Component

 ## About
-This is a generic and reusable Lightning component that retrives any picklist entries.<br/>
+This is a generic and reusable Lightning component that retrieves any picklist entries.<br/>
 This is a service component so it has no user interface of it's own: it is meant to be called by other components.

 <b>Features</b>